In a Nutshell

 Secured cards

-These types of cards can help you learn to manage credit responsibly, since you usually can’t spend more than your secured card deposit.
+These types of cards can help you learn to manage credit, since you usually can’t spend more than your secured card deposit.
 Just make sure to make your payments on time and try to keep your spending under 30% of your credit limit, otherwise this could have a negative impact on your credit.
 Also double check that the issuer reports your activity to the credit bureaus so you can start building a credit history.

 Student cards